WADComs/WADComs.github.io/_wadcoms/PKINIT-getnthash.md

     Domain: test.local

-    Host that you got the TGT: DC01
+    Host that you got the TGT from: DC01

     TGT from gettgtpkinit.py: out.ccache